 women of all ages & backgrounds in the film & tv industries

-As female artists and creatives we stand on the shoulders of the women who created before us.
+As female artists and creatives we stand on the shoulders of the women who have created before us.
 None is a more powerful and inspiring example than Baroque painter Artemisia Gentleschi.
-We want to empower, inspire and educate women, young and old, to get involved in filmmaking at all levels and in all departments.
+We want to empower, inspire and educate women, young and old & from all backgrounds to get involved in filmmaking.

 Here there'll be resources to network and market your skills as well as find ways to train and learn more about the industry.

 We began our work in early 2020 just before the pandemic so in-person workshops, competitions and inspiring talks by successful women in the industry had to wait for a bit.

 In the meantime we are raising awareness and funds to create opportunities for women in the future.
 We are asking for any and all who want to get involved to subscribe to our mailing list.

 And ~ If you think you have something to contribute & want to help ~

 You can donate money (always appreciated).
-If you are a professional in the film or television industry you could donate your time and expertise to an interview on our podcast...
+If you are a professional in the film or television industry and could donate your time and expertise to an interview on our podcast...

 We'd love to hear from you.